Faithlife/styled-ui/README.md

 ### How to publish

-- Update VersionHistory.md
+- Update `VersionHistory.md`.
-- Run `yarn version`.
-Please follow semver when bumping the version.
+- Run `yarn version`, following [semantic versioning](https://semver.org/) when choosing the new version number.
-- Push your changes to master
+- Push your changes to `master`.
-- Run this publish job to push to our internal package manager: https://jenkins.lrscorp.net/view/Community/job/styled-ui%20publish/
+- Go to [this Jenkins build page](https://jenkins.lrscorp.net/view/Community/job/styled-ui%20publish/build?delay=0sec) and click "Build".

 ### Why?